By Jamie GlazovFrontPageMagazine.com Wednesday, December 10, 2008

 This development is very disturbing for us, particularly as there is some pressure being applied on the incoming administration to normalize relations.
 Under a scenario where relations have been restored, American companies will begin doing business with the Islamic Republic.
 As a result, if the Islamic Republic requests information regarding Iranian political activists, living in Iran, from Yahoo for example, Yahoo would furnish this information for fear of losing the regime’s lucrative business contracts.

-FP: Please explain the phenomenon of sending messages/data via Bluetooth and SMS that is
+FP: Please explain the phenomenon of sending messages/data via Bluetooth and SMS that is currently taking place in Iran.

 Namdar: The really appealing aspect of Bluetooth is that it’s peer-to-peer technology and it’s also free.
 The peer-to-peer aspect of Bluetooth means that the data being sent or received does not have to first be sent to a server (to be potentially analyzed); rather the data is sent directly to the other party.
 Therefore, Iranians simply turn on their Bluetooth and watch their phone fill up with jokes, pictures, music, etc. without the fear.
 Though the telecom companies have the ability to read the data on their respective subscriber’s cell phones (saved pictures, text messages, etc.), the sheer volume of information changing hands via Bluetooth makes logging and dissemination of this data very unattractive.